The Ultimate Baby Carrier Buying Guide

 Try it on

-If possible, parents will want to try on various carriers before making their purchase.
-This is especially important with structured carriers, which may not fit every body type.
-While testing out possible carriers, parents will be able to explore:
+If possible, try carriers before buying, especially structured ones, which may not fit every body type.
+While testing, assess:

-• Fit: Do the basis width and length measurements fit well to the wearer?
-How much weight is comfortably carried, and does this align with the intended use?
+• Fit: Do the base width and length measurements feel comfortable?
+Does the comfort align with intended use duration?

-• Baby Fit: Is the carrier a good fit for a baby?
-This is why it is good for parents to make carrier purchases after the baby is born, as weight and coordination vary between each child.
-This is especially important for parents of premature babies or newborns who have spent some time in intensive care.
-“Sometimes NICU graduates do not have enough muscle strength to keep their airways open in an unsupported position.”
-Parents should always check with their pediatrician for any safety questions or concerns.
+• Baby fit: Is it appropriate for your baby’s size and development?
+This is why purchasing after baby is born often makes sense, especially for premature or NICU-graduate infants.
+"Sometimes NICU graduates do not have enough muscle strength to keep their airways open in an unsupported position."
+Parents should consult their pediatrician for safety questions.

 Wide Seat for Baby